JSAppSugar/JSA4Java/README.md

 # JSA4Java
-The implementation of JSAppSugar for Cocoa
+The implementation of JSAppSugar for Java

 Visit [JSAppSugar](https://github.com/JSAppSugar/JSAppSugar) for more infomation.